DETAILED ACTION

 detect an object based on a transmission signal transmitted as the transmission wave and a reception signal received as the reflection wave [0079],

-and determine how frequently to transmit the transmission wave in each of multiple segments of frequencies at which the transmission wave is transmitted in accordance with noise powers in the multiple segments of the frequencies [0079-0081]
+and determine how frequently to transmit the transmission wave in each of multiple segments of frequencies at which the transmission wave is transmitted inversely proportional with noise powers in the multiple segments of the frequencies [0079-0081]

 determine which segment of the multiple segments of frequencies has a lowest noise power [0080-0081].

-Kitayama fails to explicitly teach divide at least one frequency band into multiple segments, determine which of the multiple segments has a lowest noise power, determine which of the multiple segments has a lowest noise power and control the transmission antenna to transmit the transmission wave most frequently in a segment having the lowest noise power among the multiple segments of the frequencies and to transmit the transmission wave less frequently in each of the multiple segments having a noise power higher than the lowest noise power.
+Kitayama fails to explicitly teach divide at least one frequency band into multiple segments; determine which of the multiple segments has a lowest noise power; determine how frequently to transmit the transmission wave in each of the multiple segments of frequencies at which the transmission wave is transmitted inversely proportional to noise powers in the multiple segments; and control the transmission antenna to transmit the transmission wave most frequently in a segment having the lowest noise power among the multiple segments of the frequencies and to transmit the transmission wave less frequently in each of the multiple segments having a noise power higher than the lowest noise power.

-It would have been obvious to a person of ordinary skill in the art before the effective filling date of the applicant’s invention for modifying the radar interference techniques, as disclosed by Kitayama, further including the frequency hopping calculations as taught by Bordes for the purpose to passively mitigate PMCW-PMCW interference (Bordes, 0061).
+It would have been obvious to a person of ordinary skill in the art before the effective filling date of the applicant’s invention for modifying the radar interference techniques, as disclosed by Kitayama, further including the transmission signal calculations as taught by Kwon for the purpose to determine the chance of using any one of the signal frequencies (Kwon, 0061).

 Response to Arguments